Best Things to Do in the Presidio of San Francisco (Trails, Views, Beaches & Tunnel Tops Guide)

-There are so many things to do in the Presidio of San Francisco, it’s hard to know where to begin.
+There are so many things I love about the Presidio, it’s hard to call out the ‘best things to do’.

 How to Get to The Presidio

 The Presidio is easy to reach from several parts of San Francisco.
-Visitors arriving by car can park near Crissy Field or the Main Post areas, both of which have parking lots.
+If you’re arriving by car, park near Crissy Field or the Main Post areas—both have large parking lots.

-The free PresidioGO Shuttle connects key areas of the park and the Transit Center in downtown San Francisco, making it one of the easiest and budget-friendly ways to explore San Francisco and the Presidio without a car.
+The FREE PresidioGO Shuttle connects key areas of the park and the Transit Center in downtown San Francisco, making it a simple and budget-friendly way to explore San Francisco and the Presidio without a car.

 Who Should Visit the Presidio